OpenTermsArchive/contrib-versions/Twitter/Terms of Service.md

 2\.
 Privacy

-Any information that you provide to Twitter is subject to our Privacy Policy, which governs our collection and use of your information.
+Any information that you provide to Twitter is subject to our Privacy Policy (http://twitter.com/privacy), which governs our collection and use of your information.
 You understand that through your use of the Services you consent to the collection and use (as set forth in the Privacy Policy) of this information, including the transfer of this information to the United States and/or other countries for storage, processing and use by Twitter.
 As part of providing you the Services, we may need to provide you with certain communications, such as service announcements and administrative messages.
 These communications are considered part of the Services and your Twitter account, which you may not be able to opt-out from receiving.

 Tip You can opt-out of most communications from Twitter including our newsletter, new follower emails, etc. Please see the Notifications tab of Settings for more.

 3\.
 Passwords

 You are responsible for safeguarding the password that you use to access the Services and for any activities or actions under your password.
-We encourage you to use "strong" passwords (passwords that use a combination of upper and lower case letters, numbers and symbols) with your account.
+We encourage you to use “strong” passwords (passwords that use a combination of upper and lower case letters, numbers and symbols) with your account.
 Twitter cannot and will not be liable for any loss or damage arising from your failure to comply with the above.

 4\.
 Content on the Services